 How Governance Compiles

-edikt governance flows through a pipeline: you write decisions for humans, compile extracts directives for Claude, and Claude reads them every session.
+edikt governance flows through a pipeline: you write decisions for humans, compile extracts directives for the model, and the model reads them every session.
 Understanding this pipeline is key to writing governance that actually gets followed.

 Two audiences, one source